n0a/telegram-get-remote-ip/README.md

 ## How to use?

-1. Install the desktop client of the telegram messenger on Linux or Mac.
+1. Install [Telegram desktop](https://desktop.telegram.org/) client on Linux or Mac.
-2. Install tshark.
+2. Install tshark (**sudo apt install tshark** or download for macOS [here](https://www.wireshark.org/download.html), it's comes with wireshark).
-3. Call and wait for an answer
+3. Call and wait for an answer. **Don't run script before answer**!
-4. Run the script
+4. Run the script after answer.
 5. Profit!
 You have received the IP address of the interlocutor.

 ### Get & Run